 No, the heat just made them sweat more.
 The weight loss was all dehydration that they put right back on the moment they drank some water.
 They didn't drop a pound of fat, just fluid.
 What's worse is that because they didn't exercise at their full capacity, they didn't burn as much fat or build as much muscle as they would have in a cooler environment.
 The long-term benefit of their exercise was reduced.

-For a couple of days, it really makes no difference in long-term health.
+For a couple of days, it makes no difference in long-term health.
 But if you're constantly working out in a hotter environment, your workouts may be 50% less effective.
 Over time that number is dramatic.

 Competitions held in extreme environments are also different.
 If you plan on running a marathon in Death Valley, you should be training in temperatures that more closely match what you'll experience during the race.
-The same is true if you're entering a cold weather competition.
+The same is true if you're entering a cold-weather competition.

 For half your workouts, get used to the clothing and environment you'll experience during the race so you'll know what to expect when hit with the temperature extremes.
 The rest of the time, exercise in the appropriate temperature range for your workout type.